MicrosoftDocs/cpp-docs/docs/c-runtime-library/function-family-overviews.md

 The `strcoll` and `wcscoll` functions compare two strings according to the `LC_COLLATE` category setting of the locale code page.

 [String to numeric value functions](string-to-numeric-value-functions.md)\
-The `strtod` family of functions converts a null-terminated string to a numeric value.
+The `strtod` family of functions convert a null-terminated string to a numeric value.

 [`vprintf` functions](vprintf-functions.md)\
-The `vprintf` functions take a pointer to an argument list, then formats and writes the given data to a particular destination.
-The functions differ in the parameter validation performed, whether the functions take wide or single-byte character strings, the output destination, and the support for specifying the order in which parameters are used in the format string.
+The `vprintf` functions take a pointer to an argument list, formats it, and writes the result to the specified destination.
+The functions differ in the parameter validation performed, whether they take wide or single-byte character strings, the output destination, and support for specifying the order in which parameters are used in the format string.

 ## See also